VPS Deployment

 Open the setup wizard

-http://<your-server-ip>:7777in your browser.
-Replace<your-server-ip>with your server’s actual IP address.The setup wizard will guide you through creating your admin account and configuring your first LLM provider.
+http://localhost:7777in your browser while that SSH session is open.The setup wizard will guide you through creating your admin account and configuring your first LLM provider.
 You’ll need your API key (from Anthropic, OpenAI, or Google) ready.

 That’s it — Pinchy is running!
 The rest of this guide covers production hardening, which you should do before using Pinchy with real data.